wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/README.md

 This guide contains links to various websites.
 The operators themselves are responsible for their content.
 I do not receive any compensation or payment for any of these links.

+For other Hard- and Software-Enviroments see the repos of [Uwe](https://github.com/cybersmart-eu/ebusd-ochsner) and [Lori](https://github.com/Lorilatschki/ebusd-guide) .

-This repository describes how to setup a infrastructure to control a eBUS based heating pump, **in this case:**
+**This repository** describes how to setup a infrastructure to control a eBUS based heating pump with following parts:

  - **Ochsner GMWW 11 plus (OTE3)** (smaller and bigger GMWW models may also work)
  - **Home Assistant** (Open source home automation that runs on a Raspberry Pi or a local server)
  - **Step by step guide** (designed to help beginners to get their eBUSd adapter up and running in a reasonable amount of time)